sergiodxa/personal-cli/README.md

 Optionally is possible to customize the layout to use with `--layout <name>` which by default is `essay`.

+### `cli init <name> [type]`

+Initialize a new project with the given name.
+This will:

+- Create a directory with the given name inside `~/Project`
+- Initialize Git inside that directory
+- Initialize Yarn with default inside it
+- Add `start`, `build` and `dev` scripts to package.json based on the type of project
+- If type is defined create now.json and Dockerfile
+- Lastly open VSCode inside the new project

+The argument `type` is optional and defaults to none.
+Possible values are:

+- `none`
+- `next`
+- `micro`
+- `next-static`

 ### `cli short <url> <path>`

 Add a new short URL to [sergiodxa/personal-shortening](https://github.com/sergiodxa/personal-shortening).